MicrosoftDocs/SupportArticles-docs/Office/Client/office-for-mac/prevent-office-add-in-work-account.md

   - Office app for iOS
 ms.date: 04/29/2022
 ---
-# Block use of Office add-ins from a work or school account
+# Block use of Office add-ins from work or school accounts

 ## Symptom